Director of Student Services

 4.2.2 In accordance with the University’s policy respecting the Freedom of Information and Protection of Privacy and The Local Authority Freedom of Information and Protection of Privacy Act, all personal information relating to the disabilities of students is to remain confidential.
 Information about a student’s disabilities, including the fact that a student has a disability, will only be shared with staff and instructional staff who must be provided the information in order to investigate or implement an accommodation and only then on a confidential basis.
-Information about a student’s disability will not be disclosed to anyone by DSS or by other University personnel without the express written consent of the student, except when permitted by The Local Authority Freedom of Information and Protection of Privacy Act, The Health Information Protection Act or required by law.
-Where information about a student with a disability is disclosed by DSS, the recipients of that information must be made aware of the confidentiality of the information.
+Information about a student’s disability will not be disclosed to anyone by AES or by other University personnel without the express written consent of the student, except when permitted by The Local Authority Freedom of Information and Protection of Privacy Act, The Health Information Protection Act or required by law.
+Where information about a student with a disability is disclosed by AES, the recipients of that information must be made aware of the confidentiality of the information.

-4.2.3 While DSS accommodations may be discussed in general with colleagues who are not involved in teaching specific classes, care must be taken to not identify any student as having a disability without that student’s consent.
-A procedural document, “DSS Guidelines for the Effective Provision of Accommodations” is available to assist instructional staff with understanding how best to support students with disabilities.
+4.2.3 While AES accommodations may be discussed in general with colleagues who are not involved in teaching specific classes, care must be taken to not identify any student as having a disability without that student’s consent.
+A procedural document, “AES Guidelines for the Effective Provision of Accommodations” is available to assist instructional staff with understanding how best to support students with disabilities.
 See Section 7 for more information.

 4.3 Reduced Course Load (RCL) accommodation and recognition of full-time status

 Some programs and benefits offered by external agencies are limited to full-time university students.
 For purposes of clarity, students who receive an RCL accommodation, and who would otherwise be full-time students, are considered to be full-time students by the University.

 4.4.1 Responsibilities of Students with Disabilities